dora-metrics/pelorus/docs/Configuration.md

 ### Exporter ConfigMap configuration values
 Each exporter is configured using ConfigMap objects.
 Each ConfigMap must be in a separate file and must be applied to the cluster before deploying the Pelorus Helm chart.

-> **Important:**  Store the ConfigMap folder outside of local Pelorus Git repository and modify accordingly.
+> **Important:**  Store the ConfigMap folder outside of the local Pelorus Git repository and modify accordingly.

 ConfigMap can be applied individually or all together:
 ```shell